 Strong Management Translates into Stronger Mission Performance

-Our core programs are designed to increase the management capacity of nonprofit organizations.
-Nonprofit capacity building refers to activities that improve and enhance a nonprofit organization’s ability to achieve its mission and sustain itself over time.
+Our programs are designed to increase the management capacity of nonprofit organizations.
+Nonprofit capacity building refers to activities that improve and enhance an organization’s ability to achieve its mission and achieve long-term sustainability.
 One of the many benefits of membership with NICNE is a discount on our capacity-building programs.
-By taking advantage of these discounts, your Membership may pay for itself!
+By taking advantage of these discounts, your membership may pay for itself!

 Leading a highly successful mission-driven nonprofit requires more than goals and plans; it requires concrete knowledge and abilities.
 NICNE's five-course Certificate in Nonprofit Management program will teach you the skills needed to strengthen your organization and better achieve your mission.

-This highly interactive program is designed for those who currently work in or who desire a career in nonprofit management.
-Students in the program are active practitioners and aspiring leaders in our region's vibrant nonprofit community.
+Those who enroll in the certificate program are active practitioners and aspiring leaders in our region's vibrant nonprofit community.
+This program is designed for new nonprofit professional, those who desire a career in nonprofit management, board members seeking to serve in a more strategic advisory role, or advanced professionals seeking to refresh skills and build their professional networks.
 Each course is led by an accomplished expert in their field.
-Instructors include nonprofit executives, doctorate-level leaders committed to collaboration as a tool to drive social change, and instructors with advanced certifications and decades of experience in nonprofit leadership.
+Instructors and guest speakers include nonprofit executives, doctorate-level leaders committed to collaboration as a tool to drive social change, instructors with advanced certifications and decades of experience in nonprofit leadership, and subject matter experts who lead businesses and organizations across the region.
+Courses are offered in the spring and fall each year and are posted on our Eventbrite page as registration opens.

 "Every week the class had something new for me to take away!
-I've improved my knowledge, kept up to date with changes, and built connections with peers.” – CNM Participant
+I've improved my knowledge, kept up to date with changes, and built connections with peers."by CNM participant

 We provide training sessions customized to the needs of your board of directors.
 Our training is offered online, on-site or at the NIU Rockford campus.
 It's perfect for your next board retreat, or if you're facing a situation such as welcoming new members, preparing for fundraising or engaging in strategic action planning.